ibm-cloud-docs/speech-to-text/language-create.md

 If you have only one or a few words to add to a model, using corpora to add the words might not be practical or even viable.
 The simplest approach is to add a word with only its spelling.
 But you can also provide multiple pronunciations for the word and indicate how the word is to be displayed.

 -   For more information about adding words directly, see [Working with custom words](/docs/services/speech-to-text/language-resource.html#workingWords).
--   For more information about how the service adds custom words to a model, see [What happens when you add a custom word](/docs/services/speech-to-text/language-resource.html#parseWord).
+-   For more information about how the service adds custom words to a model, see [What happens when I add or modify a custom word?](/docs/services/speech-to-text/language-resource.html#parseWord)

 You can use the following methods to add words to a custom model: